redmix-run/redmix/docs/docs/graphql.md

 }
 ```

-If you create your Services for this model using Redmix's generator (`yarn rw g service user`), your Services will look like this:
+If you create your Services for this model using Cedar's generator (`yarn rw g service user`), your Services will look like this:

 ```jsx title="api/src/services/user/user.js"
 import { db } from 'src/lib/db'